 In case growing medium is attached, include an additional declaration regarding Annex VII, point 1 on the certificate.
 State which option of a) and of b) applies.
 When writing out the text in full, use the official legislative text for this purpose.
-See for example the Dutch version (EU) 2019/2072, English version (EU) 2019/2072, Spanish version (EU) 2019/2072 or French (EU) 2019/2072.
+See regulation (EU) 2019/2072 available in different languages.

 Examples of situations, and the options to use for importing into the Netherlands, are provided below:

 - The plants have been grown throughout their entire life in inorganic growing medium (such as perlite), and this medium has been kept free from Union quarantine pests during cultivation: use options a) i and b) i.